JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol10_1.md

 Deliberate plan may have paved the way, while unseen forces were brought into play.
 Closer I peered for a better look.
-A strange title…”The Urantia Book.”
+A strange title…”_The Urantia Book_.”

 Urantia?
 What a curious word.
 A peculiar one I’d never heard.